Our team is dedicated to providing comprehensive, preventative, and integrative care tailored to the needs of each patient.

 Lynda C. Miller, DNP, FNP-C, PMHNP-BC

-Sam Larson, Resident in Counseling
+Sam Larson, MA, Resident in Counseling

 Sam Larson is a resident in counseling, who has earned his Master’s degree in Clinical Mental Health Counseling from Eastern Mennonite University in 2024.
 Sam has 7 years of direct mental health experience, having spent much of that time working with the Community Services Board, and has 10+ years of youth and family experience.
 As a result of this experience Sam has developed a deep passion for helping those who have experienced trauma, grief, and relational hardship.
-Sam has a special interest in treating adolescents and struggling with the symptoms of ADHD, anxiety, and depression, as well as adults who are navigating the symptoms of relational trauma and substance use.
+Sam has a special interest in treating adolescents struggling with the symptoms of ADHD, anxiety, and depression, as well as adults who are navigating the symptoms of relational trauma and substance use.

 Sam draws from a variety of therapy models to help his clients to meet their therapeutic goals, including Attachment Theory, Cognitive behavioral Therapy, Narrative therapy, and Acceptance and Commitment therapy, All of which are practiced through the lens of a person-center approach.
 Sam sincerely believes that ALL individuals are wired for healing and growth and that his role as their therapist is to create, facilitate, and protect the sacred space needed for individuals to experience the healing they are capable of.